future-ui/future-ui/_input/002-rendering.md

 As shown in the code above, the usage of state and props is incredibly similar.
 The difference between the two is how (and where) the data is managed.
+We go into this more in the chapter on State Management.

 ### JSX

 [JSX][jsx] is an XML-like extension to ECMAScript which is currently a Draft Speficiation.
 JSX looks a lot like HTML, but it has some crucial differences.
 For one, JSX transforms to JavaScript.
 An example of this transform, given by the React docs is shown below.

 ```javascript
 // Input (JSX)